Pupil Premium Report for Parents and Carers

 We strive to ensure all children perform equally as well as their peers and recognise that not all pupil premium children present as vulnerable or disadvantaged, just as not all children who are vulnerable or socially disadvantaged claim Free School Meals.
 Regardless of a child’s socioeconomic background, ethnicity or specific needs – we hold the highest of expectations of every child’s achievements and outcomes.

+Hampton's Pupil Premium allocation for 2017-18 was £248,632.
 As a direct result of effective allocation of Pupil Premium less advantaged children have continued to make expected and accelerated progress over the last three years in all core subjects in line with and/or above National.
-The school's Pupil Premium allocation for 2017-18 is £233,640.

 Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.